St Catherine’s is a school rooted in God’s love and a commitment to nurturing young people.

 Girls in Prep are also given opportunities to visit Chaplaincy and also play a full role in the faith life of the School, and those the key stage two enjoy retreats together in this welcoming space.
 From Reception to Year 6, they are invited to learn the Christian stories and values, within a warm and nurturing environment.

 Girls of all ages are offered retreat experiences which vary from special sessions held within the school day, whole day retreats offsite, and residential retreats for the Sixth Form.

-The School Chaplain and her team organise the themes and experiences to suit each age group, and external speakers and youth ministers often help to deliver sessions.
+The School Chaplain and Assistant Chaplain organise the themes and experiences to suit each age group, and external speakers and youth ministers often help to deliver sessions.
 Each retreat offers girls the opportunity to reflect on her faith, her gifts, her relationships and her own journey through life.
 The sacraments are often included, and enjoyable music, drama and art activities are enjoyed by all – as is the emphasis on relaxation and good food.
 We strongly believe that these moments form a key part of each girl’s faith development as time to pause, rest and reflect are as important as times to learn.